au-ts/libvmm/docs/MANUAL.md

 * Sound
 * Network

-These devices are implemented using MMIO, we do not use any PCI devices at this stage.
+These devices can be registered on either MMIO or PCI buses, which is transparent to device-specific implementation.

 For each of these devices, libvmm will perform I/O using the protocols and interfaces provided by the [seL4 Device Driver Framework](https://github.com/au-ts/sddf).
 This allows libvmm to